Chris Cornell: Legacy

+Cornell is considered a key figure of the 1990s grunge movement with an extensive songwriting history, a nearly four-octave vocal range and a powerful vocal belting technique.

+Cornell sold 14.8 million albums, 8.8 million digital songs, and 300 million on-demand audio streams in the U.S. alone, as well as over 30 million records worldwide.

+Cornell was ranked No. 4 on the list of "Heavy Metal's All-Time Top 100 Vocalists" by Hit Parader in 2006, No. 9 on the list of "Best Lead Singers of All Time" by Rolling Stone in 2011, No. 80 on the list of the "200 Greatest Singers of All Time" by Rolling Stone in 2023, and No. 12 on MTV's "22 Greatest Voices in Music" in 2005.
+He was voted "Rock's Greatest Singer" by readers of Guitar World in 2013.

 In a 1989 interview with Rolling Stone, Axl Rose stated: "I enjoy Soundgarden.
 The singer [Cornell] just buries me.
 The guy sings so great."
 Rose also stated that Cornell was the best vocalist in rock.

 In a 2009 interview, Ronnie James Dio stated: "I think Chris Cornell is such a great singer, and those guys [from Soundgarden] write so well and always write well – I mean, I love what he's done with Audioslave and the things he's done since then."

 In a 2009 interview, Eddie Vedder stated that Cornell was "the best singer that we've got on the planet".